 Plan Your Post-Hike Celebration

-Just like aprés ski, we all know that grabbing a cold one or a meal after your hike is a great way to celebrate the day.
+Just like aprés ski, we all know that sharing a meal or beverage after your hike is a great way to celebrate the day.
 Here is where you trade stories from the trail, share some barstool wisdom, recount the day and just enjoy the time spent together.
-Find a nearby dive bar or your favorite brewery and make some more memories.
-If all goes well, you’ll already be planning the next one.
+Find a local restaurant or your favorite brewery and make some more memories.
+If all goes well, you’ll already be planning the next hike!